Sri Chinmoy Sydney Series

 Each event features 3 distances:

-In addition, at the Royal National Park event in May, a full Marathon (42.2km) is offered.
+In addition, at the Royal National Park, a full Marathon (42.2km) is offered.
 All races start in waves.

 Awards are presented in the following categories: